Alexpen97/SpectrumPlayer/README.md

-# Spotify Clone Project
+# SpectrumPlayer

-A full-stack Spotify clone application with a Spring Boot backend (API) and React Electron frontend (UI).
+A full-stack music streaming application with a Spring Boot backend (API) and React Electron frontend (UI).
+SpectrumPlayer offers a beautiful, intuitive interface for managing and streaming your music library with integrated metadata retrieval through Lidarr.

 ## Project Structure